 Start with a conference or an exchange program

 If you have never traveled alone before, planning a trip by yourself might feel overwhelming.
 There is a good chance you are worried about accommodation, cultural norms, food, flight and many other organizational moments.

-In my opinion, a conference or an exchange program is a good starting point for solo travel with a certain insurance that someone gets your back.
+In my opinion, a conference or an exchange program is a good starting point for solo travel with certain insurance that someone gets your back.

 The internships and conferences abroad were an ice-breaker for my introvert nature.
 They helped me get used to the place during the first days.
-Afterward, I was more confident in exploring the same destination alone for the rest of the stay.
+Afterward, I felt more confident in exploring the same destination alone for the rest of the stay.
 Nevertheless, if you have some traveling experience, you might not need this step.